 - Belt sanders are one of the seldom used tools but in two drastic cost categories.
 For most hobbyists an entry level belt sander is fine.
 However, if you plan to make cabinets and aren’t planning a drum sander than consider a top notch sander from Porter Cable or Makita.

-- It’s probably close to $1500-2000 with a dust collector but a drum sander is a necessity for any larger cabinet or furniture projects or plans.
+- While close to $1500-2000 with a dust collector but a drum sander is a necessity for any larger cabinet or furniture projects or plans.
 And if you are purchasing one consider spending the extra money now for a 22″ version.
 Just that extra 6″ gives you so much more versatility for larger cabinet doors.

 Remember Dust Collection

 If your sights are set on a drum sander remember you’ll need a dust collector to go with that.
 And, that’s not just a sander need as you’ll be able to connect it to your table saw, miter saw station, planer and many other tools.

 Lastly, for smaller tools you can still consider a downdraft table like the Grizzly Downdraft Table Kit.

 Frequently Asked Questions for the Best Sanders for Wood